 First Fridays - May 4, 2018

 “L.A.
-Backstory” with NHMLA History Department
+Backstory” with NHM History Department

 Los Angeles has influenced the growth and development of American culture and technology for over 160 years.
 Tour guests will go behind the scenes to view seldom-seen History Department artifacts from the evolution of the automotive, aviation and aerospace industries to sports, early oil exploration, SoCal architecture, and local design studios that have affected global lives.

 Tour tickets are available on a first-come-first-served basis in the Museum’s Grand Foyer.

 Behind-the-Scenes After Hours: The Seaver Center will keep its doors open after the tours for guests to stop by: 6:30pm – 8pm.